jdaw1/placemat/Documentation/document.md

 ```
 * `PaintForegroundCode` is executed once per page, just after other painting is finished.

 * `PaintBackgroundInsideGlassCircles` is called once per circle on the glasses page.
-Called with centre of circle translated to 0,0; and clipped to a radius of Radii SheetNum get.
+Called with centre of circle translated to 0,0; and clipped to a radius of `Radii SheetNum get`.

 ### An empty page

 <img align="right" width="248" height="351" src="images/NonGlasses_E.png">

-The empty-page feature is for a rarely-used specialist purpose, and when used is meant to be used temporarily.
+The empty-page feature is for a fussy rarely-used specialist purpose, and when used is meant to be used temporarily.

 Assume the following.
 You are making placemats for a team tasting.